Skip to main content

 All network calls are automatically tracked without any code changes.
 Network calls are tracked if you use one or more of the following network libraries:

-• OkHttp3 (including support for Retrofit)
+• OkHttp (including support for Retrofit)

 • Http(s)URLConnection

-If you use a library not listed or do not see expected network calls, please contact us at support@embrace.com or via Slack.
+If you use a library not listed or do not see expected network calls, contact us at support@embrace.com or via Slack.

-Compatibility with Akamai, Cloudflare, PacketZoom and Other Networking Services
+Compatibility with Akamai, Cloudflare, PacketZoom and other networking services

 Embrace is compatible with SDKs that optimize networking, such as those from Akamai, Cloudflare, and PacketZoom.
 However, it is important that the Embrace SDK is initialized after any of these types of SDKs are initialized to ensure that our SDK captures network requests.